JonoB/Flare-Form/readme.md

 # Flare Form Bundle

 Forms support in Laravel, with Twitter Bootstrap styling.
 All form inputs use Laravel's form helpers to create the actual html.
-Some added goodies like setting form defaults, repopulting forms automatically and showing failed validation errors.
+Some added goodies like setting form defaults, repopulating forms automatically and showing failed validation errors.

 ## Installation